falconry/falcon/docs/deploy/nginx-uwsgi.rst

 ''''''''''''''''''''''

 We did not explain how to setup TLS (HTTPS) for NGINX, leaving that as an exercise for the reader.
-Consider using Let’s Encrypt, which offers free, short-term certificates with auto-renewal.
+Consider using Let's Encrypt, which offers free, short-term certificates with auto-renewal.
 Visit the `Let’s Encrypt site`_ to learn how to integrate their service directly with NGINX.